jzebker/MechaCar_Statistical_Analysis/README.md

 • the ***alternate hypothesis*** will be that this is not the case

-• I would use a ***one sample t-test*** to determine whether or not there is a statistical difference between slipping speed for the MechaCars vs the larger population of cars with similar SSF values
+• I would use an ***ANOVA test*** to determine whether or not there is a statistical difference between slipping speed for the MechaCars vs cars with similar SSF values

 • we would need to reproduce the same experiment several times on the same course with several different cars of similar SSF including the MechaCar; we would be recording different car velocities and whether the car loses traction or not